QtExcel/QXlsx/HowToSetProject.md

 - Here's an easy way to apply QXlsx.
 - Describes when to apply to Windows.
 - The method of applying it on Linux or Mac is similar, and I will write help if there is an additional request.
 - * Hi!
 I'm j2doll.
 My native language is not English and my English is not fluent.
-Please understand if I misunderstood the explanation :-)
+Please understand. :-)

 ## Steps to set